ViniciusMaciel/mml-translate/README.md

 ### Translation Script

 Based on this table, the `extract.py` script was developed.
 This script accesses the BIN files and attempts to translate hexadecimal values into text.

+The `generate.py` script takes the generated text and transforms it into a `.json` file containing the original text and the new text.

+Finally, the `translate.py` script processes the content placed inside the JSON file, searches for the corresponding values in the BIN file, and replaces them with the new values.